Summers T. Hardy: Early life

 Summers T. Hardy was born in Van Buren County, Arkansas on May 23, 1875, to Henry and Martha (Underwood) Hardy.
 As a young man, Henry was a farmer and blacksmith, and became a local Methodist preacher as he grew older.
 He was also elected to the state legislature as a Democratic representative until 1885.
 Then, Henry moved his family to Montague County, Texas, where he was elected twice as county judge, for a total of four years.
 After his term ended, he moved to Ardmore (then in Oklahoma Territory, where Henry died in 1895 at age 43.

 Young Hardy grew up on farms, was educated in public schools and had some commercial training.
 He was then hired as a clerk in the local post office, while completing a course in stenography.
 He used this training to get hired by the local Garrett and Hardy law firm, while he also read the law and passed the bar exam in 1897.
 (Note: The partner in the law firm was apparently one of Henry's brothers, Reuben, who had come to settle in Oklahoma Territory before Henry.)

 Legal career in Oklahoma

-In 1900, Hardy Summers and his brother Garret formed a partnership with Mr. Garrett in Madill, Oklahoma.
+In 1900, Summers Hardy and his brother Garret formed a partnership with Mr. Garrett in Madill, Oklahoma.
 Hardy became particularly interested in "citizenship cases."
 One such, Archards v.
-McGahey, et. al., No. 1,.
+McGahey, et al., No. 1,.
 (Note: Also called, "the government farm case," was fought for years before the Five Tribes Commission and the U. S. Court and was settled in Washington D. C.) The decision was considered a notable win for the Hardy firm.

 Politically, Hardy identifies himself as a strong democrat and a prohibitionist.
 In 1906, the Oklahoma Democratic Party selected him as one of its speakers trying to convince voters in Oklahoma Territory that they should support the proposed Oklahoma Constitution.